thegitm8/cluster-synapse/README.md

 # cluster-synapse

-**!!
-Not yet on npm**

 `cluster-synapse` is an easy to use, minimalistic `cluster` communication tool.
-It provides a wrapper around the native `cluster` module and gives you a simple API to send messages between the `worker` and `master` process, or between `worker`s.
+It provides a wrapper around the native `cluster` module and gives you a simple API (very similar to events) to send messages between the `worker` and `master` process, or between `worker`s.
 It does not require you to make any changes to your current cluster setup.

 1. [Installation](#installation)